-- Phase 1 includes updating and simplifying previous basic engineering designs from producing delicate vanadium battery electrolyte to producing standard vanadium pentoxide off take product.
-The other parts of the design such as mine design, waste dump design, road design, borrow pit design, buildings and infrastructure designs will not be substantially changed. - Phase 2 will consist of procurement of the required equipment, services and developing the detailed engineering design required to build the project facilities. - Phase 3 will outline construction management services to build the facilities to accomplish the actual work
+- Phase 1 includes updating and simplifying previous basic engineering as well as mine design, waste dump design, road design, borrow pit design, buildings and infrastructure designs will not be substantially changed. - Phase 2 will consist of procurement of the required equipment, services and developing the detailed engineering design required to build the project facilities. - Phase 3 will outline construction management services to build the facilities to accomplish the actual work.

-The Company expects Phase 1 of the EPCM to be completed in 2020; Phase 2, to be completed in 2021; Phase 3, to commence in 2021, completed in 2022 and the Gibellini Project wet commissioning expected to be in 2022.
+The Company expects Phase 1 of the EPCM to be completed in 2020; Phase 2, to be completed in 2021; Phase 3, to commence in 2022, completed in 2022 and the Gibellini Project wet commissioning expected to be in 2023.